geekzy/tiapp-como/README.md

 if you would like to use the localization feature then you also have to copy the `i18n` directory.

 DO NOT modify `/Resources/app.js`, please modify `/Resources/app/main.js` instead to change application bootstrap.

-Please check the [demo project](https://github.com/geekzy/tiapp-como-demo) for a sample como project.

 Directory Structure
 -------------------